d-led/influxdb-cpp-rest/README.md

 ## Status

-Build and test ok on Win10/Ubuntu64/OSX.
+- Build and test ok on Win10/Ubuntu64/OSX.

-Feel free to contribute, as the progress is rather sporadic due to lack of spare time.
+- Feel free to contribute, as the progress is rather sporadic due to lack of spare time.
+- tested with InfluxDB v1.2.4, v1.7.5, v1.7.6

 ## Synchronous insertion